hung60129/ChROseq_2.0/README.md

 ```
 The complation of the job will generate files with suffix 'normalized_100Msignal'.
 You will upload the normalized bigwig files to UCSC genome browser. <br>

-### Step 2: Greate a genome track on UCSC genome browser
+### 3-2: Greate a genome track on UCSC genome browser
 You can create tracks to visuzlize TREs and ChRO-seq intensity track on the plus/minus strand to [UCSC genome browser](https://genome.ucsc.edu/).
 We use ftp to upload files.
 Find more instructions on UCSC genome browser for file uplad and track formatting.
 Below are the general guideline you can follow:

 > Log into UCSC account and upload files as “Custom Tracks” <br>